arielchen07/City-Builder/deliverables/D1/planning.md

 * Get to know each other on a more personal level.
 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).

+We played a few online icebreakers such as codenames, bombparty, and among us while video calling on Zoom so everyone got to know each other more.
+Ricky has already made 5 games!!
+Yahya has a substantial board game library in his dorms.
+Krystal never rode a rollercoaster before!

 #### Q7: What are the roles & responsibilities on the team?